ramyac6/Food-And-Friends/README.md

 ## Accomplishments that we're proud of

 It's functional!
 Many times in hackathons before I've lost motivation part way through and I didn't want to continue, but I was able to get through this one.
-I'm particularly proud of getting Firebase to work as that was a struggle.
+I'm particularly proud of getting Dialogflow to work as that was a struggle.

 ## What we learned